 A malfunctioning thermostat can result in the engine running hot or cold.
 If it becomes necessary to replace the thermostat see the engine manual furnished with the crane.

 ENGINE ELECTRICAL SYSTEM

-The engine electrical system, the charging and starting circuits, as well as the sending units, are described in this section.
+The engine electrical system, the charging and starting circuits, as well as the sending units, are described in Engine and Engine Systems.

 ENGINE FUEL SYSTEM